-GB's Broady starts US Open bid with win
+GB's Broady starts bid to reach US Open with win

 Broady, 28, is seeded 25th in the qualifying tournament and won 3-6 7-6 (7-3) 6-1 against American 20-year-old Murphy Cassone on Tuesday.

-Left-hander Broady reached the third round of Wimbledon earlier this year.
+Left-hander Broady reached the third round of Wimbledon this year.

-Fellow Briton Jay Clarke lost at the first hurdle after a 6-4 6-4 defeat by Slovakian 13th seed Norbert Gombos.
+Fellow Briton Jay Clarke fell at the first hurdle, beaten 6-4 6-4 by Slovakian 13th seed Norbert Gombos.

 Seven other British players are in action on Wednesday as they aim for the first of three wins required to reach the main draw.